2021 Charity Providers

 As a charitable, volunteer-driven, community-based organization, the Franklin County Family YMCA derives its strength from its community roots and strong volunteers.
 Whether it’s through their second grade safe swim program, Parkinson relief program, summer camp, Arthritis relief class, preschool or youth mentoring, the Y provides opportunities that improve the community’s health and well-being, activities that bring families closer together and programs that empower young people to find success.

 Helping Hands of Franklin County’s mission is to provide financial assistance to help the emergency needs of the citizens of Franklin County.
 Typical emergency needs include electric bill termination or overdue notices, rent or mortgage issues, heating fuel, prescription medication and other emergency needs.
-In addition to emergency financial assistance we provide budget counseling to our clients and referrals to other appropriate agencies.
-Our volunteers provide this assistance with care and dignity to each of our clients.
+In addition to emergency financial assistance they provide budget counseling to their clients and referrals to other appropriate agencies.
+Their volunteers provide this assistance with care and dignity to each of their clients.